In general, avoid using the symbol in text and titles. Acceptable to use in established proper names.

 - As to the use or non-use of the Harvard comma, either convention is acceptable so long as each article is consistent within itself, or in cases where the use of the comma adds needed clarity to the material.

-- Use an em dash — like this — with a space at each end.
-Use dashes sparingly.
-Do not confuse an em dash with the shorter en dash, which is not normally used in body text.
+- Use a dash — like this — with a space at each end.

 - If elements in a list of three or more items contain internal punctuation, use semicolons to separate the elements.